thymeless.

 on herbs

-I believe that nature offers us so much to heal. nourishment in so many ways. if we just bring our wooden plaited basket on a walk through our garden, forest, or meadow, and we open our eyes a little, we are often surprised at how many beneficial beautiful plants and herbs grow around us. the offerings vary throughout the year - the beauty of seasonal change. it is about valuing and knowing what each season has to offer and how we can use it.
+I believe that nature offers us so much to heal. nourishment in so many ways. if we just bring our wooden plaited basket on a walk through our garden, forest, or meadow, and we open our eyes a little, we are often surprised at how many beneficial beautiful plants and herbs grow around us. the offerings vary throughout the year - the beauty of seasonal change. it is about valuing and knowing what each season has to offer and how we can use it. or drying, preserving, making remedies for colder months.

 For me the most beautiful ritual is when spending time at our summer house in Croatia. there I am able to walk outside of my door into a garden full of mediterranean herbs. inhaling their scents, carefully picking what I will then put straight onto every dish. whether it is thyme on freshly baked sourdough bread, or grilling fish with aromatic herbs all over it. nothing more, nothing less.

-but it is a blessing to not only be able to use herbs for their flavour aroma but to learn about their endless healing potential on our body. discovering the secrets hiding in the plants.
+but it is a blessing to not only be able to use herbs for their flavour aroma but to learn about their endless healing potential on our body. discovering the secrets hiding in the plants. there traditional use.

 holism vs reductionism,